 Flat roofs are among the most popular types of roofs for commercial buildings of any kind.
 There are several advantages that flat roofs have over other roof types that are more commonly used for residential applications.
 From cost to HVAC considerations and more, there are several reasons that commercial property owners opt for a flat roof.
-In this post from the Cloud Roofing blog, we’ll discuss why commercial buildings have flat roofs.
+Cloud Roofing is a trusted provider of commercial roofing services in San Antonio, and in this blog post, we’ll discuss why commercial buildings have flat roofs.

 Flat Roofs Are Generally Cheaper